INTERESTING FACTS ON THE UNIVERSE !!!

 Scientists and astronomers believe that 95% of the Universe is invisible.

 Only 5% of the Universe is visible from Earth.

 The Universe was formed millions and millions of years before our Solar System was formed.

-Shortly after the Big Bang when the Universe was formed, everything in it was close together, but as time has passed these have spread further apart which suggests the Universe is getting bigger all the time.
-Nobody knows or can even guess the size of our Universe.
+Shortly after the Big Bang, when the Universe was formed, everything in it was close together, but as time has passed, these have spread further apart, which suggests the Universe is getting bigger all the time.

-The Hubble Space Telescope, the most powerful telescope in space was launched in 1990 at the cost of $1.5 billion.
-After a lot of teething problems, by 1993, the Hubble has taken beautiful and incredible photographs of the Universe.
-It has led to all kinds of amazing discoveries, such as the age of the Universe, which they reckon is around 13.7 billion years old.
-It also helped scientists figure out that the expansion of the Universe is speeding up rather than slowing down.
+The Hubble Space Telescope, the most powerful telescope in space was launched in 1990, at the cost of $1.5 billion.
+After numerous setbacks, the Hubble captured some incredible photographs of the Universe in 1993.
+It has led to all kinds of amazing discoveries, such as the age of the Universe, which they calculate to be around 13.7 billion years old.
+It also helped scientists figure out that the expansion of the Universe is speeding up, rather than slowing down.